Michael-Pan95/FaceRecognition/README.md

   3. leave at least 1 pic in the DB before starting the program
   4. Connect to DB before run the program
 Have fun!

+*original work on OpenCV part is by Jim oconnorhorrill whoes tutorial can be found at https://github.com/oconnorhorrill/Face-Recognition.